Fine Art Watercolour Paper

 Region: sub-Saharan Africa

-I am a Signature Member of Artists for Conservation and in 2017, received a request asking if I would be willing to donate an artwork for the ‘Silent Skies’ project at the 27th Int.
-Ornithological Congress in Vancouver, Canada.
-The focus, to highlight all 678 endangered species of birds of the world in a large mural comprising individually created paintings.
+I am a Signature Member of Artists for Conservation and in 2017, I received a request asking if I would be willing to donate artwork for the ‘Silent Skies’ project at the 27th International Ornithological Congress in Vancouver, Canada.
+The focus was to highlight all 678 endangered species of birds of the world in a large mural comprising individually created paintings.

-Sadly vulture numbers are declining dramatically due to an anti-inflammatory drug known as Diclofenac: a drug fatal to vultures, and used liberally by Asian and African farmers.
-If an animal dies, it is left to rot… and for thousands of years vultures have cleared-up these carcasses for us: protecting us from bacteria and disease.
-With the misuse of this cheap and easily accessible drug, 100’s of 1000’s of vultures are being poisoned.
-Many farmers also leave poisoned bait hidden deliberately in dead rabbits or goats, to kill scavenging dogs, and again our vultures are the innocent victims.
+Sadly, vulture numbers are declining dramatically due to an anti-inflammatory drug known as Diclofenac: this drug is fatal to vultures and is also used liberally by Asian and African farmers.
+In these countries, if an animal dies it is often left to rot, and for thousands of years vultures have cleared up these carcasses: protecting us from bacteria and disease.
+With the misuse of this cheap and easily accessible drug, sadly, 1000’s of vultures are being poisoned.
+Many farmers also leave poisoned bait hidden deliberately in dead rabbits or goats, in order to kill scavenging dogs.
+Again, our vultures are the innocent victims.

-Over the centuries, mankind has demonised vultures; but by performing this extremely important task, vultures have kept our environment healthy.
+Over the centuries mankind has also demonised vultures for eating dead and decaying corpses; but by performing this extremely important task, vultures have kept us and our environment healthy.

-My artwork will be auctioned In August 2018 to help raise awareness and funds to help all our endangered bird species.
-I donate 10% of every ‘Hooded Vulture’ Fine Art Print and Greetings Card sale to Vulture Conservation.
+August 2018 – all artworks were auctioned to help raise awareness and funds to help all our endangered bird species.